overington/cv/template/build.md

 @import "cover_letter/parts/header_markdown.md"

 I am a third year undergraduate student in Physics at Queen Mary University of London, with a passion for creativity, science and software engineering.
 I have a diverse history of experience with a background in art, where I have been an exhibiting artist working collaboratively with dancers exploring the relationship between drawing, motion and dance.
-I have also been a freelance developer, leading creative front-end web development projects, graphic design.
-Recently I was an intern at a space engineering company, in the earth observation team, researching machine learning and computer vision, as well as software engineering intern for a fintech startup, and .
+I have also been a freelance software developer, leading creative front-end web development projects, graphic design.
+I have recently undertaken two interships:
+*   A space engineering company, as part of the earth observation team, where I used python, keras and TensorFlow to create an object detection model, and researching other machine learning and computer vision techniques.
+*   A software engineering intern for a fintech startup, and where I used Django to create an OpenBanking service client, and learned about how to build a django web app.

 @import "CV/parts/objective.md"